-This couple is getting ready to hike the entire Appalachian Trail — with baby in tow
+This couple is hiking the entire Appalachian Trail — with baby in tow

 The Quirins are both in their mid-twenties and very experienced with hiking (Derrick was a local outdoor guide in South Carolina), so this is the perfect time and age for them to embark on this big adventure.
 I, for one, can't wait to see them cross the finish line.

-The Quirins plan to begin their A.T. hike on March 20.
-To follow along, check out their blog and Instagram.
+To follow along with the Quirins' hike, check out their blog and Instagram.

-Note: This story was originally published in March 2017 and has been updated with new information.